Discover more from Sustainability in the Air

 Finally, rather than exacerbate the pilot shortage, the panel wondered if eVTOLs could actually provide a solution.
 Electric air taxi pilots will largely be able to go home every night, unlike many airline pilots.
 The cost will also be much lower when it comes to training.
 As a result, eVTOLs could be a way to provide a new entry-level stage to a wider aviation and pilot career path.

 Want to know more?
-More aviation-specific sustainability updates and analysis can be found in our weekly newsletter.
-Subscribe to stay on top of the latest trends.
+More aviation-specific sustainability updates and analyses can be found in our weekly newsletter.